danielbodnar/awesome-stars/README.md

 ## webassembly

+- [grain-lang/grain](https://github.com/grain-lang/grain) - The Grain compiler toolchain and CLI.
+Home of the modern web staple. 🌾
+- [seed-rs/seed](https://github.com/seed-rs/seed) - A Rust framework for creating web apps
+- [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
+Currently, it has support for some of the language.
+- [pion/webrtc](https://github.com/pion/webrtc) - Pure Go implementation of the WebRTC API
 - [tetratelabs/wazero](https://github.com/tetratelabs/wazero) - wazero: the zero dependency WebAssembly runtime for Go developers
 - [deislabs/wagi](https://github.com/deislabs/wagi) - Write HTTP handlers in WebAssembly with a minimal amount of work
 - [mitchellh/libxev](https://github.com/mitchellh/libxev) - libxev is a cross-platform, high-performance event loop that provides abstractions for non-blocking IO, timers, events, and more and works on Linux (io_uring or epoll), macOS (kqueue), and Wasm + WASI